firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Expect warranty friction on unexplained failures—retailers are already pointing at firmware versions (e.g., 6.05) to deny coverage—so document software builds, logs, and install photos before submitting RMAs.[^19]
 - Spintend’s capacitor bank remains thin for oversized QS hubs; heavy builders increasingly migrate to shunt-sensed platforms (Ennoid MK8, Tronic X12) when repeated gate-driver deaths surface.[^16]

+## Displays & Telemetry
+- Voyage’s “Megan” bundle (≈$400) piggybacks on the Metr app to expose full VESC parameters, trip logging, and multi-mode storage for Spintend builds, but riders still treat the enclosure as rain-only hardware until someone waterproofs the housing.[^voyage_megan]

 ## Failure Watchlist & Logging Habits
 - Track voltage ambitions on the 85/150 carefully—units have failed at 20 S when stacked with high-Kv hubs, MTPA, and aggressive field weakening, so treat 22 S as experimental until more telemetry lands.[^36]
 - Vet MOSFET swaps before chasing 200 A+: bargain JJmicro devices underperform while Huayi parts have held 20 kW loads below 40 °C, so confirm datasheets before reflowing silicon.[^37]
 - Log every ride by exporting VESC Tool CSVs or bridging Android sessions to desktop so you can correlate current spikes, duty limits, and temps before relaxing guardrails.[^38]
 - Inspect for contamination after heavy service—moisture ingress and solder splatter have spoofed temperature telemetry and shorted controllers even after repairs, so schedule post-ride inspections after rain or workshop work.[^39]
+- Stock firmware on single 80/85-series boards still caps phase near 150 A/ABS 210 A; flash the no-limit build and raise ABS toward 240 A with solid cooling before commanding 100 A battery / 180 A phase, and remember that smaller hubs saturate near 100 A regardless.【F:knowledge/notes/input_part011_review.md†L487-L489】
+- Treat AI-generated traction-control scripts as experimental—recent CAN/UART toggler code needed debouncing, cached telemetry, voltage checks, and divide-by-zero fixes before it was safe to run on live hardware.【F:knowledge/notes/input_part011_review.md†L472-L473】
+- Franchesco’s brand-new 85/250 flashed internally within a few metres on a 20 S 42 Ah build tuned for 150 A battery / 250 A phase (350 A absolute); peers are urging photo documentation and a warranty claim while warning others not to re-energise smoked hardware.【F:knowledge/notes/input_part011_review.md†L463-L471】
 - Budget for QA misses: multiple 85/250s arrived DOA or died within weeks at 200 A battery / 170 A motor settings, pushing riders toward Seven or 3Shul spares while they wait on replacements.[^doa250]
 - Diagnose ADC rail failures before reflashing—throttle noise can short the 3.3 V rail to ground and kill STM32 ADC inputs, so check resistance between 5 V/3.3 V and ground, then attempt MCU swaps only if you own hot-air gear and magnification.[^adc_short]